TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 parallelization and they break test isolation.
 They should be used with care.

-The default ordering of tests created by the unittest test loaders is to group all tests from the same modules and classes together.
-This will lead to ``setUpClass`` / ``setUpModule`` (etc) being called exactly once per class and module.
-If you randomize the order, so that tests from different modules and classes are adjacent to each other, then these shared fixture functions may be called multiple times in a single test run.
+The default ordering of tests created by the unittest test loaders is to group all tests kutoka the same modules and classes together.
+This will lead to ``setUpClass`` / ``setUpModule`` (etc) being called exactly once per kundi and module.
+If you randomize the order, so that tests kutoka different modules and classes are adjacent to each other, then these shared fixture functions may be called multiple times in a single test run.